Deep-Symmetry/asciidoctor-multirole_table/README.md

 tables whose rows and cells can be individually assigned roles, for special cases where you need to be able to individually style them.

+## Deprecation Warning

+> :warning: This is obsolete and has been replaced by [bytefield-svg](https://github.com/Deep-Symmetry/bytefield-svg).

 ## Installation

 Add this line to your application's Gemfile: